xlKD/my_blog/README.md

-# my_blog
-A simple blog based on MERN stack
+A simple blog based on MERN stack (Server side)